Chieti

-In Italian, the adjectival form is teatino and inhabitants of Chieti are called teatini.
+In Italian, the adjectival form is teatino and inhabitants of Chieti are called "teatini".
 The English form of this name is preserved in that of the Theatines, a Catholic religious order.

 History

 Mythological origins and etymology

 Chieti is among the most ancient of Italian cities.
 According to mythological legends, the city was founded by the fellows of Achilles and was named in honor of his mother, Thetis.
 Other traditions attribute the foundation to Greeks after the destruction of Troy, to Hercules or a queen of Pelasgians.
 According to Strabo, it was founded by the Arcadians as Thegeate (Θηγεάτη), named after Tegea.

 It was called Theate (Θεάτη) (or Teate in Latin).
 As Theate Marrucinorum, Chieti was the chief town of the warlike Marrucini.

 First prehistoric settlements

-Discoveries of great importance to the prehistory of Abruzzo were those of two hand axes and some Clactonian splinters at Madonna del Freddo's fluvial terraces, traces of settlements dating back to 850,000400,000 years ago.
-Instead, over Chieti's hill, the oldest archaeological finds of human settlements date back to 5000 BC.
+Discoveries of great importance to the prehistory of Abruzzo and traces of settlements dating back to 850,000 – 400,000 years ago were those of two hand axes and some Clactonian splinters at Madonna del Freddo's fluvial terraces, in the territory of Chieti.

+On the hill of Chieti, the oldest archaeological finds of urbanization date back to 5,000 BC.
+Different archaeological relics from the Copper Age and the Bronze Age were identified in areas like the neighbourhood of Civitella and the archaeological site of the more recent Roman temples.
+In Chieti, necropolises from the Iron Age gave further evidence of that development.